osmanorhan/fakend/README.md

 })->method('DELETE|OPTIONS');
 ```

-You can find sample outputs for posts as json api and data api formats in `samples/` folder.
+You can find sample outputs for this example in `samples/` folder.